2014年

 发文时间:2018-10-26

-Functionalized fluorescent dyes have attracted great interest for the specifi c staining of subcellular organelles in multicellular organi**s.
+Functionalized fluorescent dyes have attracted great interest for the specifi c staining of subcellular organelles in multicellular organisms.
 A novel nanometer-sized water-soluble multi-functional squarylium indocyanine dye ( D1 ) that contains four primary amines is synthesized.
 The dye exhibits good photostability, non-toxicity and biocompatibility.
-Isothermal titration calorimetry demonstrates that an affi nity between D1 and DNA is higher than that between D1 and ****ogue of phospholipids.
-Analysis of circular dichroi** spectra indicates that D1 targets to the DNA minor groove and aggregates to a helix.
+Isothermal titration calorimetry demonstrates that an affi nity between D1 and DNA is higher than that between D1 and analogue of phospholipids.
+Analysis of circular dichroism spectra indicates that D1 targets to the DNA minor groove and aggregates to a helix.
 Because of the distinct affi nity between the dye and subcellular organelles, the dye exhibits difunctional abilities to label the cell nuclei in fi xed cells/tissue and the cell membranes in live cells/tissue.
 By combination of the two staining capabilities, the dye is further explored as a specifi c marker to distinguish apoptotic cells in live cells/tissue.
 The research opens a new way to design novel multifunctional dyes for life science applications.